HVSharma12/ansible-runner-container/README.md

 ---

 ### Install Ansible Runner (Root User)
-note: the container be installed as as non-root user-todo.
+note: the container can also be installed as as non-root

 To install **Ansible Runner as root**, run: